Simon Murray (businessman): Business career

 On leaving the Foreign Legion in 1965, he got married and moved to Hong Kong where he worked for Jardine Matheson for fourteen years.
 After that, he left to start his own company, Davenham Investments, a project advisory company.
 N.M.Rothschild took a 50% stake in Davenham.
 Amongst many high-profile deals, Davenham went on to represent Mitsui in the Singapore Mass Transit Railway project.

 In 1984, Davenham was sold to Li Ka-Shing for US$20 million as a precursor to Murray becoming group managing director of Hutchison Whampoa.
 He stayed for ten years, initiating Hutchison's acquisition of Hong Kong Electric, and negotiating their entry into the oil business through their acquisition of Husky Oil.
 Whilst CEO of Hutchison, he founded a mobile phone company and, after turning it into the global brand "Orange", it was sold in 1999 for US$36 billion to Mannesmann.

-From 1994 to 1998, Simon was the Executive Chairman of the Deutsche Bank Group in Asia.
+From 1994 to 1998, Murray was the Executive Chairman of the Deutsche Bank Group in Asia.
 He then established his own company, General Enterprise Management Services Ltd (GEMS), a mid-sized investment group operating across Asia.
-In addition to this Simon was a founder of Distacom which made a number of mobile telecoms investments including Madacom in Madagascar, Spice Telecom in India and Sunday Communications in Hong Kong.
+In addition to this Murray was a founder of Distacom which made a number of mobile telecoms investments including Madacom in Madagascar, Spice Telecom in India and Sunday Communications in Hong Kong.
 He has also invested in other mobile operations in New Zealand, San Marino, Papua New Guinea and elsewhere.

 Murray was the chairman of Glencore from 2011 to 2013.
 He later became chairman of Gulf Keystone Petroleum from 2013 to 2015.
-He has served on boards and held advisory positions with a number of other large companies, including Vodafone, Tommy Hilfiger Corporation, Vivendi Universal, Usinor SA, Hermes, General Electric (USA), China National Offshore Oil Corporation (CNOOC), Macquarie Bank, N.M.
+He has served on boards and held advisory positions with a number of other large companies, including Vodafone, Tommy Hilfiger Corporation, Vivendi Universal, Usinor SA, Hermes, General Electric (US), China National Offshore Oil Corporation (CNOOC), Macquarie Bank, N.M.
 Rothschild, and Bain (the consultancy company).
-He continues to serve on the advisory board of Lightbridge Corporation (USA), and was on the Development Advisory Board of Imperial College, London.
+He continues to serve on the advisory board of Lightbridge Corporation (US), and was on the Development Advisory Board of Imperial College, London.

 Murray is currently the Executive Chairman of GEMS, and a board director of Cheung Kong Holdings Ltd, Orient Overseas (International) Ltd, Wing Tai Properties Ltd, Arnhold Holdings Ltd, Richemont SA, Essar Energy plc, Omnicorp Ltd and IRC Ltd.